-Currently, for each Fund, the annual management charge is charged against income (as opposed to capital), except for Santander Enhanced Income Portfolio where it is charged against capital.
+For all Funds the ACD's annual management charge is charged against capital, except for Santander Max 30% Shares Portfolio where it is charged against income.
 See Section 22.8 for further details.

-The current annual management charge payable to the ACD for a Share Class may only be increased, or a new type of remuneration introduced, in accordance with the FCA Regulations.
+The current annual management charge payable to the ACD for a Share Class may only be increased, or a new type of remuneration introduced, in accordance with the FCA Regulations